The CIA Plan to Compromise Christianity

 When Christians begin to learn the truth about the Spirit of Antichrist, they often go into shock.
 Almost everything they have been taught in their conservative Christian churches has been proven to be false.
 The worst part is that they have fallen prey to the very spirit they thought they knew "everything about."
-While they were looking for some dynamic but evil end-time world leader, they did not realize that the Antichrist was right in their church, standing in their pulpit.
+While they were looking for some dynamic but evil end-time world leader, they did not realize that an Antichrist was right in their church, standing in their pulpit.
 Their pastor was turning out to be one of the many Antichrists that the Apostle John warned about.

 Let us start at the beginning.
-Nowhere in the Bible is there a teaching about there being just one Antichrist, and furthermore, it is not, nor will it ever be one human being running the entire operation.
+Nowhere in the Bible is there a teaching about there being just one end-time world-ruler Antichrist, and furthermore, it is not, nor will it ever be one human being running the entire operation.
 The Spirit of Antichrist is a spiritual being, an evil and insidious being, corrupting and being corrupted.
 It lurks in the background of the Christian community, searching for any opportunity to weave its way into the fabric of as many Christian lives as it can.
 When you read about these evil beings in the books of I John and II John, you learn quickly that these beings search for individuals with "leadership potential."
-Once they have acquired a target, they find ways to possess them, and then use them in leadership positions in the churches, communities, and governmental entities.
+Once they have acquired a target, they find ways to possess them, and then place them in leadership positions in the churches, communities, and governmental entities.
 Once they have inserted themselves into leadership positions, they begin the process of taking the place of Jesus Christ into the lives of Christians.

 How do they do this?
 They employ the Nicolaitane Doctrine identified by Jesus Christ in Revelation 2:6, 15.
 This evil doctrine teaches that there are two classes of Christians: the "exalted leaders" and the common "lay" people.
 The "exalted leaders" do all the ministry, while the commoners sit in the pews and received the gems of wisdom the "exalted leaders" hand out.
 The Nicolaitane system places the "exalted leaders" on the proverbial pedestal while the commoners are obliged to finance the entire operation.
 The "exalted leaders" live deliciously while the commoners are expected to give sacrificially to "support their ministries."
 The goal of the "exalted leader" is to replace Jesus Christ in the lives of the commoners.
 When the commoner has problems, they are to call upon the "exalted leader" and ask him what they should do.
 Before long, the church creates a dependency relationship between the commoner and the "exalted leader."